XBiotech Inc. (XBIT) and Apellis Pharmaceuticals Inc. (NASDAQ:APLS) Comparing side by side | New Business Observer

 |111.75%

-For the past year XBiotech Inc. was less bullish than Apellis Pharmaceuticals Inc.
+For the past year XBiotech Inc.’s stock price has smaller growth than Apellis Pharmaceuticals Inc.

 Summary